Trinity River (California): Native Americans

 An archaeological site on the Trinity River at Cox Bar, with spear points dating from 3000–6000 BC, has some of the oldest evidence of human habitation in Northern California.
 This site is believed to be part of the early Borax Lake Pattern culture.
 Archaeological evidence in the Whiskeytown area also indicates human presence as early as 5000 BC, although it is uncertain at what point the ancestors of modern Native American tribes arrived here.

 The Wintu people are the first recorded indigenous group in the Trinity River area.
 Their traditional lands included much of the upper (eastern) Trinity River in the present day area of Shasta-Trinity National Forest.
 There were nine major groups of Wintu spread across the Trinity, Upper Sacramento, and McCloud River valleys as well as parts of the South Fork Trinity River and its tributary Hayfork Creek.
 The Trinity River Wintu were known as nomsu's ("those being west"), and the Hayfork Wintu as norelmaq ("south-uphill people").
 Many Wintu villages were located along the Trinity River, and were home to up to 150 people.
 Each village operated as an independent unit led by a chief, although the villagers interacted frequently through trade with each other as well as neighboring tribes, such as the Nomlaki, Achomawi and Shasta.

 Since about 1000 A.D. the lower Trinity River has been inhabited by the Natinixwe, now known as the Hupa people.
 Natinixwe is an endonym meaning "people of the place where the trails return".
-Their name for the Trinity River was hun' simply meaning "river".
+Their name for the Trinity River was hun simply meaning "river".
 The name "Hupa" or "Hoopa" appears to originate from the Yurok word for the Trinity River country, hopah, which was first recorded by ethnologist George Gibbs in 1852.

 The Hupa lived in the fertile Hoopa Valley along the Trinity River and the Hyampom Valley on the South Fork – some of the few flat lands in a region otherwise dominated by rugged mountains.
-A Hupa village called Weitspus stood at the site of present-day Weitchpec at the confluence of the Trinity and Klamath Rivers.
+A Yurok village called Weitspus stood at the site of present-day Weitchpec at the confluence of the Trinity and Klamath Rivers.
 The Hupa traded with the coastal Yurok and Karok by using canoes to navigate the Trinity and Klamath Rivers.
 The trade arrangements with neighboring tribes were complex and involved the use of dentalium shells as currency.